 Since paper towels can create a big mess in bathrooms when improperly disposed of or dispensed, install air dryers for hands.
 This minimises the need for paper towels and lessens the dirt on the bathroom floors.

 Leaders in Commercial Restroom Solutions

 At Duraplan, we provide commercial restroom solutions for clients in New Zealand.
-We create our products with quality and innovation in mind, offering highly durable partitioning panels for toilet cubicles, changing areas and shower cubicles in NZ.
-Our other products include cabinets, washroom lockers, restroom fixtures and changing room benches.
+We create our products with quality and innovation in mind, offering highly durable partitioning panels for toilet cubicles, changing areas and shower cubicles NZ.
+Our other products include cabinets, washroom lockers nz, restroom fixtures and changing room benches.